Last updated on December 14, 2022 by Wandering our World

 From Poipu Beach Park to Haena Beach Park, there are plenty of spots to relax in the sun.
 If you love snorkeling, Lydgate Beach Park offers calm, shallow water, which may also be helpful if you have small children due to safer swimming conditions.

-This island is an outdoor lover’s paradise.
-With so much untouched land, it has fully earned the nickname the ‘Garden Isle’.
+Simply put this island is an outdoor lover’s paradise.
+With so much untouched land, it has fully earned the nickname the ‘Garden Isle’ and is a fantastic hiking destination.

 Waimea Canyon is a must-see; its unique geology covering 14 miles earns it the name “Grand Canyon of the Pacific.”
 In addition, you can find plenty of hiking nearby, as the canyon is 3,000 feet deep.
 Take the trek all the way down to its base to take in its magnitude fully!

-The Napali Coast looks exactly like a scene out of a movie (looking at you, Jurassic Park).
+The Napali Coast is worth visiting and looks exactly like a scene out of a movie (and it is – looking at you, Jurassic Park!).
 Do the 22-mile trek along the coast or a shorter, more leisurely hike at the Kuilau Ridge Trail.

 The Big Island is full of excursions as well.
 Scuba diving is particularly popular due to the island’s lava caves and the high manta ray population.
 There are plenty of unique dive sites in the area to check out.